-Whether you’re recovering from the night before or you’re just after a catch up with friends and a bite to eat, brunch near your student accommodation in London is always a good option on a lazy weekend.
+Whether you’re recovering from the night before or you’re just after a catch-up with friends and a bite to eat – brunch near your student accommodation in central London is always a good option on a lazy weekend.
 Victoria is especially spoilt for choice when it comes to brunch options.
 From quirky eateries to bottomless brunches, we look at the top places for brunch in Victoria London.

 Located on Nova, just 20 minutes from urbanest Westminster, Timmy Green offers Aussie-inspired cuisine including ‘prime grass-fed meats and childhood-inspired sharing plates’.
 Their most notable option on the menu, however, is their bottomless brunches, which at £39.50 per head includes one savoury and one sweet dish, not to mention bottomless prosecco.
 Other brunch menu options include smashed avocado and eggs, as well as aubergine fritters, pancakes with maple syrup and bacon sausage sandwiches.

 Just 12 minutes from urbanest Vauxhall by tube, Pimlico Fresh is one of the most popular cafés near Victoria station.
 It boasts an everchanging blackboard menu, However, you can always expect generous helpings of classics like porridge, granola, French toast and organic options on sourdough.
 Not to mention, they offer a variety of vegan options to please everyone.
 Pimlico Fresh is open from 8:30 on weekends.